bank-vaults/secret-init/examples/azure-provider.md

 - Authenticating with Azure using environment variables.
 - A service principal with a client secret.
 - A service principal with a certificate.
-- A managed identities for Azure resources, and interactive browser authentication.
+- A managed identities for Azure resources.

 ## Define secrets to inject